 Risk Code Risk Identification Managed by Risk Control Measures Likelihood Impact Risk Evaluation SRP.IR.07 Risk cause Scottish Government Grant settlements fall short of the resources needed to sustain core services.
 Core funding falling short of inflation pressures, pay awards and demographic pressures arising from an Increasing ageing population of over 75's Increasing population of 0-15 age group and at a time when there are rising customer expectations.
 Risk event Transformation activity and the flexibility available to Councils as part of the grant settlement does not address future years projected budget gaps Risk effect Inadequate government funding makes securing balanced budgets challenging.
 It turn erodes the Council's ability to deliver services to the community and potentially means that resources available fall short of those the Council assess as required to meet its statutory obligations.
 Whilst transformation activity can help reshape services and ensure best value in the delivery of services it is not a solution to continued erosion of core funding.
-Chief Executive, Executive Director Children, Young People and Partnerships, Executive Director Place, Director Health and Social Care, Head of Adult and Social Care; Chief Officer Corporate Solutions; Chief Finance Officer, Chief Officer Place, Chief Operating Officer Education, Chief Officer Young People and Partnerships 1.
-There is an approved Capital Strategy and Reserve Strategy in place.
-2. There is an approved budget for 2022/23.
-Services are being delivered within the totality of that budget and the 2022/23 budget has been approved albeit with heavy reliance on one off funding.
+1. There is an approved Capital Strategy and Reserves Strategy in place.
+The Capital Strategy is being updated in the context of ongoing and significant infrastructure pressures 2.
+There is an approved budget for 2022/23.
+Services were delivered within the totality of that budget and the 2023/24 budget has been approved albeit with some reliance on one off funding.
 3. There are effective arrangements in place to monitor financial performance including quarterly reporting to Council with draft reports considered at a dedicated CMT session each quarter to bring greater focus.
 4. Directorates have budget boards in place to monitor and agree actions for those items which are identified as needing specific attention or present a risk to the financial position of services.
 5. Strategic Boards in place and BTB focus and attention on driving transformation to support future year's financial sustainability.
 6. Working through COSLA to influence government spending decisions to influence Scottish Government's budget allocation to Councils.
 7. Capital Plan and Asset Management Board will scrutinise and challenge slippage on capital programmes recognising that slippage can have an adverse impact on financial sustainability and also the delivery on assets required to support capital growth.
 8. Chief Executive continues to emphasise the need for effective financial control and underlined the benefit to the organisation of such an approach.
-Enhanced monitoring arrangements have been put in place for the Place Directorate.
+Enhanced monitoring arrangements have been put in placeacross the Council.
 9. Scottish Governments May 2022 Resource Spending Review provided planning parameters for term of parliament, albeit these are challenging and present a real terms reduction in grant funding of circa 7% over the period.
-10. Report to Council 23 August 2022 sets out scale of financial challenge ahead with recurring expenditure for current service delivery projected to exceed recurring income.
+10. Report to Council 21 February 2023 sets out scale of financial challenge ahead with recurring expenditure for current service delivery 5 5 projected to exceed recurring income.
 11. "Mini Budgets" progressed in 2020/21 and in 2021/22 that removed non-deliverable legacy savings targets given focus on response to and recovery from pandemic.
-12. Cross Party Business Transformation Steering Grou 5 5
+12. Cross Party Business Transformation Steering Group engaged in consideration of measures to secure balanced budgets alongside the development of a Strategic Plan to support decisions about what services, beyond those which are statutory can be provided. -- --- -- --